elsehow/Dissertation/src/index.md

-# the social life of physiological signals
+# The social life of physiological signals

 ## A brief (preferably a single sentence each) statement of the student’s research question and principal thesis